-There is one question that I almost always ask before I ever take a bite of food at a new restaurant.
-The answer to this question will almost always tell me what the quality of the food will be and whether I will return.
+There’s one question that I almost always ask before I ever take a bite of food at a new restaurant and the answer will almost always tell me what the quality of the food will be and whether I will return.

 So far my question has had a 100% success rate.
-How is that for stats?
+How’s that for stats?

 Granted this is all subjective.
 You could try this and most definitely tell me I’m full of it.
 I’ll admit there are a few times when I walk in and already know the answer is no but I choose to make an exception for one reason or another (typically because someone else chose the place and it would be rude to decline).

-The beauty of home made dressing and sauce is that they can be whipped up in a jiffy and used for so many things; such as a dip for some steaming hot crusty bread, or a flavorful marinade for meat.
+The beauty of home made dressing and sauce is that they can be whipped up in a jiffy and used for so many things; such as a dip for some steaming hot crusty bread, or a flavorful marinade.

-I made this sundried tomato vinaigrette to go over the same caprese salad I recently made over Memorial day weekend.
-The sweet-tartness of sundried tomatoes is what always makes me so weak in the knees; with a bit of mustard and hint of thyme this is a perfect alternative to a balsamic based dressing or even over some sautéed chicken.
+I made this sun dried tomato vinaigrette to go over a salad I recently made over Memorial day weekend.
+The sweet-tartness of sun dried tomatoes is what always makes me so weak in the knees; with a bit of mustard and hint of thyme this is a perfect dressing, dipping sauce or marinade.

 6 2-Tbsp Servings